eduvpn/documentation/API_V3.md

 Servers that provide the `http://eduvpn.org/api#3` key under `api`, support this API.

+This file MUST be freshly retrieved before all attempts to connect to a server to make sure any updates to this file are discovered.

 ## Endpoint Location

 Currently we support both `/info.json` and `/.well-known/vpn-user-portal` in